-There are three components that make up the Overall grade awarded on a Peerceptiv assignment: the document grade, review grade, and task grade.
-The instructor can vary the weighting on each component for any assignment.
-You can check this by looking at the grading scale information at the bottom of the assignment description page.
+There are three components that make up the Overall grade awarded on a Peerceptiv assignment: the submission grade, review grade, and task grade.
+The instructor can vary the weight on each component for any assignment.
+You can check this by clicking on the settings button on the assignment page.

 The algorithm used to calculate student grades is complex and is based on the ratings that you receive, the ratings that you assign, the accuracy of those rating your document, the accuracy of your ratings, and the number of required tasks that you complete.

-In Peerceptiv, document grades and reviewing grades are determined in relation to others’ in the class.
-Your instructor sets the benchmarks or the curve and standard deviation, and then students’ grades are placed on a line based on that curve, informed by the ratings the document received (document grade) or the accuracy of your ratings (reviewing grade).
-This is why assigning a rating of 7 does not guarantee that the document will receive an A grade.
+In Peerceptiv, submission grades and reviewing grades are determined in relation to others’ in the class.
+Your instructor sets the benchmarks or the curve and standard deviation, and then students’ grades are placed on a line based on that curve, informed by the ratings the document received (submission grade) or the accuracy of your ratings (reviewing grade).
+This is why assigning the highest rating does not guarantee that the document will receive an A grade.
 Each assignment grade is determined by multiple inputs, including ratings, accuracy, helpfulness, the assignment settings, and the number of tasks completed.

-This is the grade received on your submission.
-Your document grade is determined by the ratings that you receive, based on your raters’ accuracy.
-In other words, a more accurate student rater (as determined by their ratings compared with the average ratings on all documents that they rated) will have their ratings count more heavily than a student who has low accuracy.
+Your submission grade is determined by the ratings that you receive, based on your reviewers’ accuracy.
+In other words, a more accurate student reviewer (as determined by their ratings compared with the average ratings on all documents that they rated) will have their ratings count more heavily than a student who has low accuracy.

 An instructor can review documents as well, and their reviews are considered to have the highest level of accuracy.
-The assignment can be set up so that the instructor’s rating overrides the student ratings (Overrides student grades), has a weighted percentage (sliding scale), or counts the same as a student’s review (just one in the set).
-You can see this information if you click on the Details tab of the assignment screen.
+The assignment can be set up so that the instructor’s rating overrides the student ratings (overrides student grades), has a weighted percentage (sliding scale), or counts the same as a student’s review (just one in the set).
+You can see this information if you click on the Settings button on the assignment screen.
 If the assignment is benchmarked, it means the instructor grades at least the five top-ranked documents and the five bottom-ranked documents, and then those grades determine the curve for the other documents.

-The Reviewing Grade measures the quality of your rating and comments on peer documents.
+The Review Grade measures the quality of your rating and comments on peer documents.
 This grade is made of 2 components: the Accuracy and Helpfulness grades.
 Remember that your review grade is also set according to the curve your instructor sets.
 If the mean is set at 85 with a standard deviation of 10, most students’ review grade will be between 75 and 95.

 You can look at your accuracy more closely by going into your Peerceptiv grades for an assignment, expanding the grades to see each component of your assignment grade, and clicking on the question mark by accuracy or helpfulness.
 This displays a set of graphs that show your ratings compared with the average ratings, which can help you to see your accuracy.

 Task Grades are a simple measure of whether you did all the required tasks in the assignment.
-If you performed all the tasks, you receive 100% of the task grade.
-The Reviewing Task Grade and Back-Evaluation Task Grade are weighted equally.
+If you completed all the tasks, you receive 100% of the task grade.
+The Reviewing Task Grade and Feedback Task Grade are weighted equally.
 The task grade is not set on a curve.